 Does that end the debate over obstruction of justice?

-He he assumed it for himself.
+He assumed it for himself.

-You know, remember this guy, along with 17 other Democrats, they didn't want when we had the independent council statute, which Democrats got rid of because they didn't like the Ken Starr report, but people like Nadler didn't want the Ken Starr report to be made public.
+You know, remember, this guy, along with 17 other Democrats, they didn't want when we had the Independent Counsel statute, which Democrats got rid of because they didn't like the Ken Starr report.

-Uh it's the attorney general or acting attorney general in this case, which was Rod Rosenstein, because Jeff Sessions had recused himself uh that made the decision to appoint a special counsel, But it is now the Attorney General's job.
+It's the Attorney General or Acting Attorney General in this case, which was Rod Rosenstein, because Jeff Sessions had recused himself that made the decision to appoint a special counsel.

 He doesn't have to release any of the Mueller report.